ibuddieat/zk_libcod/doc/added_dvars.md

     * Default: 3000
     * Min.
 Value: 0
     * Max.
 Value: 1200000
     * Effect: The original authorize server timeout is 20 minutes.
 We default it to a few seconds to not have the game go dead once the authorize server goes offline (again).
-Setting this timeout too low will make players with a valid CD key connect with a zero GUID.
+Setting this timeout too low will make players with a valid CD key connect with a zero GUID too.
 The timeout is defined in milliseconds.
   * `sv_botKickMessages`
     * Type: Boolean
     * Default: True